-Students in the program learn to compose using the newest technologies and techniques, including sound design, real-time processing, synthesis, MIDI sequencing, digital audio mixing and mastering.
-Students also take courses in music theory, notation, history and analysis.
-In addition, students receive private composition lessons, in which they work one-on-one with an instructor to complete short-form compositions (private lessons require an additional fee).
-Students regularly have the opportunity to participate in public concerts, where they can hear their music performed by musicians and/or presented using the program’s multi-speaker sound diffusion system.
+Students in the program learn to work with the newest technologies and techniques, including digital audio synthesis, interactive computer music programming, sound design, real-time audio processing, spatial audio, MIDI sequencing, digital audio mixing and mastering.
+Students also take courses in music theory, music notation, history and analysis.
+In addition, students receive instruction in computer music composition and composition for acoustic instruments.
+Students regularly have the opportunity to participate in public concerts, where they can present their live, fixed-media, interactive and/or mixed-media creations, including performances with professional musicians and/or use of the program’s multi-speaker sound diffusion system.

-Music Composition and Technology is a selective program that combines rigorous coursework with a large number of exciting creative projects.
-Classes are small and students are given a significant amount of personal attention and receive considerable feedback on their artistic activities.
-Upon completion of the program, students should be able to compose music for a wide range of genres and settings and will be well prepared for further studies in graduate school.
+The Music Technology program combines rigorous coursework with a large number of exciting creative projects.
+Students are given a significant amount of personal attention and receive considerable feedback on their academic and creative projects.

-Music Composition and Technology students may opt to pursue a combined major with Computer Science or Physics, where they are given the opportunity to combine their interest in music with other disciplines.
+Music Technology students may opt to pursue a combined major with Computer Science, Physics, Engineering or Game Design, where they are given the opportunity to combine their interest in music with other disciplines.

 Ronald Bruce Smith